Interpreter in Microsoft Teams meetings

 To turn off Interpreter, tap More

 When you turn on Interpreter, multilingual speech recognition will also be turned on automatically, allowing participants to set their spoken and translated languages.
-Multilingual speech recognition can also be turned on independently of Interpreter.
+Multilingual speech recognition can also be turned on independently of Interpreter by the Teams Premium or Copilot organizer in the meeting options.

 -